 Can You Eat Red Drum Fish?
 Quick Answer

 Size matters significantly when it comes to red drum edibility.
-Smaller fish, often called "puppy drum," have tender, flaky meat that's perfect for various cooking methods.
-Larger "bull" reds over 15 pounds develop a tougher, chicken-like texture that many find less desirable.
-This is why most states enforce slot limits between 18-27 inches, ensuring both sustainability and optimal eating quality.
+Larger "bull" reds over 15 pounds develop a tougher, chicken-like texture that many find less desirable for traditional preparations.
+This is why most states enforce slot limits between 18-27 inches, ensuring both sustainable populations and optimal eating quality.

 The moderate flavor profile makes red drum incredibly versatile in the kitchen.
-Unlike some bottom-feeding fish, red drum doesn't have a muddy taste.
-Its clean, slightly sweet flavor pairs well with bold seasonings or simple preparations alike.
+Unlike some bottom-feeding species, red drum does not have a muddy taste.
+Its clean, slightly sweet flavor pairs well with bold seasonings like Cajun spices or simple preparations with lemon and butter.

 What is Red Drum Fish?